Clearly, I’m going to use this opportunity to try and sell some books because self-employment is great and I’d like to maintain it.

 Bentley Little is considered a master of macabre, so much that Stephen King is a big fan.
 Now I read Dominion back when I was in high school over a decade ago, but it’s so engrossing that I actually got kicked out of Spanish class because I didn’t want to stop reading it.
 The long and short of it is that Dionysus (the Greek God of getting drunk and doing perverse shit) is reincarnated as a teenage boy.
 I won’t say much more, but shit goes down and for fans of horror (or good stories in general) this is an absolute must-read.

 5.)
 Mother Night and Breakfast of Champions by Kurt Vonnegut

 Vonnegut is one of my favorite authors, which is why I will include both Mother Night and Breakfast of Champions as the fifth and final spot on this list.
-One of the main reasons I love Vonnegut is due to his unique ability to take such complex philosophical and moral points and deduce them down to a sentence.
+One of the main reasons I love Vonnegut is due to his unique ability to take such complex philosophical and moral points and reduce them down to a sentence.
 Mother Night is an amazing example of that skill.
-Written from the perspective of an World War 2 American Nazi propagandist being held for war crimes, Mother Night forces the audience to decide the narrator’s guilt by the end, which seems easy but as you’ll learn is much more complicated.
+Written from the perspective of a World War 2 American Nazi propagandist being held for war crimes, Mother Night forces the audience to decide the narrator’s guilt by the end, which seems easy but as you’ll learn is much more complicated.
 Breakfast of Champions on the other hand is a favorite of mine simply because Vonnegut seems to poke fun at everything, including himself.
 This playfully existential work is either hated or loved by fans of Vonnegut, which makes me like it even more.